 DuBard School Students Advance to Local School Districts

-Twenty-one students from the DuBard School for Language Disorders at The University of Southern Mississippi (USM) are returning to their local school districts next year.
-The advancing students were recognized at a special awards celebration held at DuBard School.
+Eighteen students from DuBard School for Language Disorders at The University of Southern Mississippi (USM) are returning to their local school districts next year.
+The advancing students were recognized at a special awards celebration held at The University of Southern Mississippi.

-The DuBard School for Language Disorders currently serves 80 children in its full time enrollment program.
-These children have an average of 5.6 diagnoses each, with primary disability rulings in speech, language, and/or hearing.
+The DuBard School for Language Disorders currently serves 80 children in its full-time enrollment program.
+These children have an average of seven diagnoses each, with primary disability rulings in speech, language, and/or hearing.
 The school is non-graded, with students progressing at their own rates of progress.
-On average, children attend DuBard School for five years before returning to the their home school districts to continue their education.
+On average, children attend DuBard School for four years before returning to their home school districts to continue their education.

 About the DuBard School for Language Disorders

 The DuBard School for Language Disorders was established in 1962 and is a clinical division of the Southern Miss Department of Speech and Hearing Sciences.
 The school serves children with severe language/speech disorders, including the written language disorder of dyslexia, and/or hearing impairments and provides guidance and counseling for parents and families of the children.
 The school is a practicum site for university students majoring in speech-language pathology, audiology or deaf education.
 DuBard School for Language Disorders is a United Way agency.
 Further information is found at www.usm.edu/dubard.